RepoDevil/Himitsu-Website/src/getting-started/index.md

 ## What is Himitsu?
 Himitsu is the Japanese word for secret, so what’s ours?
 Give it a try and find out.
-# Getting started

-Essential information to help you get set up with Himitsu.

 ## Installation guide